Fidget Spinner Fatality Choking Hazard

 Internet Search on Fidget Spinners

-Just a quick search on the Internet turns up images of fidget spinners – they’re small and loosely shaped like triangles.
+A quick search on the Internet shows images of fidget spinners – small and loosely shaped like triangles.
 Once you push down on the center of the device, it starts spinning long enough to distract any kid being asked to read aloud in class – conjugate different verb tenses or memorize multiplication tables.

 Do Many Other Children’s Toys and Other Products Pose Choking Hazards?

-Fidget spinners certainly aren’t the only products that currently pose a choking risk to children.
-When you visit the Safe Kids Worldwide and U. S. Consumer Product and Safety Commission (CPSC) websites, you’ll see frequent warnings to parents, teachers, and other caregivers to watch out for toys (and clothing) that feature loose parts.
+Fidget spinners aren’t the only products that pose a choking risk to children.
+When you visit the Safe Kids Worldwide and U. S. Consumer Product and Safety Commission (CPSC) websites, you’ll see frequent warnings to parents, teachers, and other caregivers to watch out for toys (and clothing) with loose parts.

-Depending on the degree of danger and the number of accident reports received, the CPSC will often work with product manufacturers – and urge them to issue voluntarily recalls of their products that pose serious choking hazards (and other risks) to children.
-For example, “button” batteries now used to power many toys, watches, TV remotes and household products can pose major choking threats to children.
+Depending on the degree of danger and the number of accident reports received, the CPSC will often work with product manufacturers – and urge them to issue voluntary recalls of their products that pose severe choking hazards (and other risks) to children.
+For example, “button” batteries, now used to power many toys, watches, TV remotes, and household products, can pose major choking threats to children.
 They have been the subject of several articles on Safe Kids Worldwide and other websites.

 Other Choking Hazards

 Likewise, many clothing items manufactured for kids sometimes feature thick sequins and buttons that can fall off and pose choking hazards.
-In fact, a vast array of plastic and other toy products have removeable – or simply breakable – parts that can make them much too dangerous for small children.
+In fact, many plastics and other toy products have removable – or simply breakable – parts that can make them much too dangerous for small children.
 Parents should always carefully examine any toy or product to see if its parts can easily be disassembled before letting a child play with it.

 The Recent Texas Case Involving a Child Who Swallowed Part of a Fidget Spinner